PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Key Concepts/Development Process.md

 When you initially create your game within the platform it is in a *preview* state.
 This means the game is not yet available to the public and is accessed via a private url.
 Load is restricted to 100 concurrent connections by default (this number can be increased on request).

-**You should not launch your game while the client is using the preview servers as players devices will not be able to connect once concurrency limits are reached!**
+<q>**Note:** You should not launch your game while the client is using the preview servers as players devices will not be able to connect once concurrency limits are reached!</q>

 At any point during development you may want to create a version of the configuration that you can either publish or save.
 To do this you take a *snapshot*.
 When you take a snapshot the platform will record all of your configuration (including all metadata collections and their content) into a configuration set.